ministryofjustice/moj-frontend/docs/design-system-statuses.md

 Once they've been added to the Design System, teams can experiment with them and share findings in the [Github discussions](https://github.com/ministryofjustice/moj-frontend/discussions/categories/experimental-components-pages-and-patterns).
 These feedback will be used to make improvements to the building blocks based.

-The experimental status launched in August 2025, starting with components.
+The experimental status launched in September 2025, starting with components.
 Previously contributed components will be added to the Design System and given this status.
 Find out [how to submit a component](/contribute/add-new-component/start).

 ## ‘To be reviewed’ status <span class="govuk-tag govuk-tag--orange"  style="vertical-align:middle;" aria-hidden="true">To be reviewed</span>